Redbridge’s Hindu community gear up to celebrate Holi - the coming of Spring

 Hundreds of Redbridge’s Hindus are gearing up to throw coloured powder at each other in celebration of Holi - the start of the New Year - this weekend.

-The event is set to take place from 12am to 2pm behind in Goodmayes Park, in High Road, near the tennis courts.
+The event is set to take place from 11am to 2pm behind in Tiger Hill, behind Goodmayes Railway Station.

-He said: “It marks the beginning of the spring.
+He added: “It marks the beginning of the spring.

 “The beauty of nature makes this festival colourful.

 “The lovely flowers with their dazzling colours and the sweet songs on Holi.

 Holi festivities takes place every year, beginning on the evening of the full moon that comes in the Hindu month of Phalguna, which falls between the end of February and the middle of March, and carrying on into the next day.

 This year, Holi takes place on on March 1 and 2.